Secondary implementation of interactive engagement teaching techniques: Choices and challenges in a Gulf Arab context: Data Analysis

-The clusters on MPEX that arguably have the most bearing on classroom norms at the task-level are the {}``Independence'' and {}``Effort'' clusters (questions 1, 8, 13, 14, 17, 27 and questions 3, 6, 7, 24, 31 respectively).
+MPEX data was gather from KU students the year prior to the reform project (2010) and the year of the CWP reform (2011).
+The clusters on MPEX that arguably have the most bearing on classroom norms at the task-level are the ``Independence'' and ``Effort'' clusters (questions 1, 8, 13, 14, 17, 27 and questions 3, 6, 7, 24, 31 respectively).
 This is because both clusters were constructed and validated for measuring expectations about \emph{student behaviors}.
-As stated in Ref. \cite{redi1998}, the independence cluster measures whether or not 'learning physics' {}``means receiving information or involves an active process of reconstructing one's own understanding'' and for the effort cluster, {}``whether {[}students{]} expect to think carefully and evaluate what they are doing based on available materials and feedback or not''.
-KU student responses on these two clusters also show the most dramatic differences from their overall response as shown in Fig. \ref{fig:MPEX-pretest overall score}.
+As stated in Ref. \cite{redi1998}, the independence cluster measures whether or not `learning physics' ``means receiving information or involves an active process of reconstructing one's own understanding'' and for the effort cluster, ``whether {[}students{]} expect to think carefully and evaluate what they are doing based on available materials and feedback or not''.